- Heating Systems

 Insulate pipes that are exposed to cold weather and insulate unheated spaces in your home.

-Consider relocating pipes in unconditioned areas if possible or consider adding heat to those areas during extreme cold, permanently conditioning, or low-temperature activated heat to problem areas.
+Consider relocating pipes in unconditioned areas if possible or consider adding heat to those areas during extreme cold.
+Permanently conditioning or adding low-temperature activated heat to problem areas.

 Leaving the cabinets open so the heat can get to the pipes.

-In extreme cold, let faucets drip slowly and keep your house warm.
+In extreme cold, let faucets drip slowly on both hot and cold sides and keep your house warm.